HussamUmer/transunet-lite/README.md

 > DeiT-Tiny/16 backbone + same lite decoder design as Lite-Base, further reduced channels.

 All implemented in a way that **matches the spirit of the original papers** while fitting a **single plug-and-play evaluation pipeline**.
+Full architectural details for *TransUNet-Lite-Base* and *TransUNet-Lite-Tiny* will be released after the manuscript submission.

 ---